Implementing a 'Friends' Service Using a Graph Database

 Adopting new technology is always a challenge.
 However, I believe it’s difficult to ride the wave of rapid change without taking risks and putting things into practice.

 This achievement wasn’t something I accomplished on my own.
 I was able to bring this project to a successful conclusion thanks to the many colleagues who worked alongside me from design through implementation.
-With colleagues like you—who always support one another—I’m already looking forward to our next challenge.
+With colleagues like you—who truly support one another—I’m already looking forward to our next challenge.
 Thank you 🙂

 Want to join us? 👀